davorf/BlackBeanControl/README.md

 # BlackBeanControl - Broadlink RM 3 Mini (aka Black Bean) control script

 A simple Python 2 script, which uses python-broadlink package.
-It can be used for both, learning and sending IR commands
+It can be used for both, learning and sending IR commands.

+Even it was written for the RM 3 mini, it will perfectly work with other RM devices too.
+Tested with the RM pro.

 ### Installation